Curbside pick up still available! Contactless credit card payment accepted

 We do not pay cash for books at this time.

 When Can I Bring My Books?
 Do I Need an Appointment?

 We're happy to look at up to three grocery bags/boxes of books per customer at any time during our regular store hours: Mon-Sat, 10 am-7:00 pm.
 More than a bag/box may not be attended to during your visit.
-You will be asked to fill out our trade-in form, indicating what we are to do with the books we don't need and your contact information.
-Books we don't need will be donated to local non-profits unless you indicate you want them back.
-If you want them back they must be picked up before the end of business THE SAME DAY or they will be donated.
-We just don't have the room to store unwanted books (or bins).
+You will be asked to fill out a trade-in form so we can contact you with your store credit amount.
+If you want your books back you will have to pick them up within 24 hours or they will be donated.

 Can I Bring Books That I Didn't Buy From You?

 Yes.
 We will look at books from anywhere as long as they are in very good condition.
 See the list below.

 Adult hardcover: $1 - 2